falconry/falcon/docs/user/faq.rst

             #   or use mimeparse to implement more sophisticated logic.

 .. note::
-   In Falcon 2.0 and before, a POSTed URL-encoded form could be automatically consumed and merged onto :attr:`~.Request.params` by setting the :attr:`~RequestOptions.auto_parse_form_urlencoded` option to ``True``.
-This behavior is still supported in Falcon 3.0 series, but it should be considered deprecated in favor of the media handler, and may be removed in a future Falcon release.
+   In prior versions of Falcon, a POSTed URL-encoded form could be automatically consumed and merged into :attr:`~.Request.params` by setting the :attr:`~.RequestOptions.auto_parse_form_urlencoded` option to ``True``.
+This behavior is still supported in the Falcon 3.x series.
+However, it has been deprecated in favor of :class:`~.media.URLEncodedFormHandler`, and the option to merge URL-encoded form data into :attr:`~.Request.params` may be removed in a future release.

 POSTed form parameters may also be read directly from :attr:`~.Request.stream` and parsed via